-Partially spent Plates and Strips may be deactivated as follows using the "Wet Method".
+Partially spent or unreacted plates and strips may be deactivated as follows using the "Wet Method".

-Water is used for deactivation of Plates and Strips and other magnesium phosphide fumigants by the "Wet Method".
+Water is used for deactivation of plates and strips and other magnesium phosphide fumigants by the "Wet Method".
 Detergent solution is not required for magnesium phosphide fumigant.
 Fill a drum or other container to be used for wet deactivation with water to within an inch or two of the top.
 Do not allow a large headspace above the surface of the water.

 Magnesium phosphide will react quite rapidly and very vigorously with liquid water.
 Therefore, small amounts of partially spent material should be tested initially by immersion in water prior to proceeding with large scale wet deactivation.
-One or two individual Plates, or Plates cut off of FUMI-STRIP®, should be evaluated first to determine their level of activity.
+One or two individual plates, or plates cut off of FUMI-STRIP®, should be evaluated first to determine their level of activity.

-In a well-ventilated area, out-of-doors, submerge the entire Plate or Strip in water.
-The Plates and Strips may float to the surface and, therefore, it is necessary to hold them under water by use of a suitable weight.
-Caution: Partially spent Plates and Strips may ignite if they are allowed to float to the surface.
-Active Plates and Strips should be submerged at least 4 to 6 inches to prevent smoking of the liberated phosphine gas.
-Plates and Strips may be placed in wire baskets for immersion in water.
+In a well-ventilated area, outdoors, submerge the entire Plate or Strip in water.
+The plates and strips may float to the surface and, therefore, it is necessary to hold them under water by use of a suitable weight.
+Caution: Partially spent plates and strips may ignite if they are allowed to float to the surface.
+Active plates and strips should be submerged at least 4 to 6 inches to prevent smoking of the liberated phosphine gas.
+Plates and strips may be placed in wire baskets for immersion in water.
+If completely unreacted, only deactivate 1 or 2 plates at a time in each drum of water.

 Reaction of the magnesium phosphide with water is practically complete within about 15 to 30 minutes.
-However, Plates and Strips should be totally immersed for at least 6 hours to ensure total hydrolysis.
-Caution: Removal of Plates or Strips from water before they are largely deactivated may result in a fire.
+However, plates and strips should be totally immersed for at least 6 hours to ensure total hydrolysis.
+Caution: Removal of plates or strips from water before they are largely deactivated may result in a fire.
 They may then be taken to an approved site for disposal.
 Dispose of the water at a sanitary landfill or other approved site or means.
 Where permissible, the water may be poured out onto the ground or it may be poured into a storm sewer.